 The Company has entered into guarantees of indebtedness of third parties, primarily in connection with customer financing programs.
 Under these arrangements, the Company has guaranteed customer obligations to the financial institutions in the event of customer default, generally subject to a maximum amount that is less than the total outstanding obligations.
 The Company has also extended guarantees to third parties that have purchased customer receivables from Brunswick and, in certain instances, has guaranteed secured term financing of its customers.
 Potential payments in connection with these customer financing several years.
-The single year potential cash obligations associated with these customer financing arrangements as of December 31, 2017 and December 31, 2016 were \$49.2 million and \$31.5 million, respectively.
+The single year potential cash obligations associated with these customer financing arrangements as of December 31, 2018 and December 31, 2017 were \$61.7 million and \$41.4 million, respectively.
+The maximum potential cash obligations associated with these customer financing arrangements as of December 31, 2017 were \$61.7 million and \$49.2 million, respectively.

 In most instances, upon repurchase of the receivable or note, the Company receives rights to the collateral securing the financing.
 The Company's risk under these arrangements is partially mitigated by the value of the collateral that secures the financing.
-The Company had \$1.1 million and \$1.2 million accrued for potential losses related to recourse exposure at December 31, 2017 and December 31, 2016, respectively.
+The Company had \$1.0 million and \$1.1 million accrued for potential losses related to recourse exposure at December 31, 2018 and December 31, 2017, respectively.

 The Company has accounts receivable sale arrangements with third parties which are included in the guarantee arrangements discussed above.
 The Company treats the sale of receivables in which the Company retains an interest as a secured obligation as the transfers of the receivables under these arrangements do not meet the requirements of a "true sale."
-Accordingly, the current portion of receivables underlying these arrangements of \$23.7 million and \$22.0 million was recorded in Accounts and notes receivable and Accrued expenses as of December 31, 2017 and December 31, 2016, respectively.
-Further, the long-term portion of these arrangements of \$30.2 million and \$29.0 million as of December 31, 2017 and December 31, 2016, respectively, was recorded in Other long-term assets and Other long-term liabilities.
+Accordingly, the current portion of receivables underlying these arrangements of \$26.9 million and \$23.7 million and srecerved and notes receivable and Accrued expenses as of December 31, 2018 and December 31, 2018 and December 31, 2018 and December 31, 2017, respectively, was recorded in Other long-term liabilities.

 The Company has also entered into arrangements with third-party lenders in which it has agreed, in the event of a customer default, to repurchase from the third-party lender those Brunswick products repossessed from the customer.
 These arrangements are typically subject to a maximum repurchase amount.
-The single year and maximum potential cash payments the Company could be required to make to repurchase collateral as of December 31, 2017 and December 31, 2016 were \$53.6 million and \$59.9 million, respectively.
+The single year and maximum potential cash payments the Company could be required to make to repurchase collateral as of December 31, 2018 and December 31, 2017 were \$50.6 million and \$53.6 million, respectively.

 The Company's risk under these repurchase arrangements is partially mitigated by the value of the products repurchased as part of the transaction.
-The Company had \$0.8 million and \$0.9 million accrued for potential losses related to repurchase exposure as of December 31, 2017 and December 31, 2016, respectively.
+The Company had \$1.3 million and \$1.1 million accrued for potential losses related to repurchase exposure as of December 31, 2018 and December 31, 2017, respectively.
 The Company's repurchase accrual represents the expected losses that could result from obligations to repurchase products, after giving effect to proceeds anticipated to be received from the resale of those products to alternative dealers.